-The assessment of property tax revenues was based on recent sales, benchmark assumptions for non-residential development and the County and Township 2019 tax rates.
-Based on the analysis undertaken the total annual property tax revenue estimated for the development of the Study Area is \$13 million, including approximately \$3.8 million annually for the Township.
+The Fiscal Impact Assessment undertaken set out that the total annual property tax revenue estimated for the development of the Study Area is \$13 million, including approximately \$3.8 million annually for the Township.

 In addition to property tax revenues, the units and residents will also generate a variety of annual non-tax revenues through fees, fines and donations.
 It is estimated that non-tax revenues will be approximately \$119 per capita and \$27 per job.
 This equates to \$843,800 per year in revenue including \$840,000 for the residential component and \$3,600 for the non-residential component.